SimonGsponer/r_comparisons/2_aggregating_big_data.md

              ]
 ```

-Now, I compared these three commands by executing each 50 times, where the computation time was recorded by using the tictoc package.
+Now, I compared these three commands by executing each 50 times.
+The computation time was recorded by using the tictoc package.
 For the curious, the execution algorithm can be found [here](Rscripts/Comparison2.R).

 ## Results <a name="results"></a>